 In July 2010, the Town submitted a Section 6 Grant to CDFG for processing and was told that the local office would not support and therefore would not process the request.
-In January 2011, the Town met with San Bernardino County and received a letter of support for the project from the County Board of Supervisors.
+In January 2011, the Town met with San Bernardino County and receieved a letter of support for the project from the County Board of Supervisors.
 The Town continued to work with USFWS during this time of unresponsiveness by CDFG.
 In April of 2011, a Notice of Intent was issued by USFWS and the Scoping Meeting took place in order to comply with NEPA.

 In June 2011, CDFG advised the Town that is should join the DRECP planning effort.
 However, the Town has been reluctant to join this plan, due to the fact that it only covers solar projects and does not meet the Town's conservation strategies.
 It was agreed upon in August 2011, at a joint meeting with the DRECP, that the Town would track the DRECP process and share information so that they can work together as complimentory, but separate plans, once approved.
+It was about this time that soft costs for the project were being deferred upon the suggestion of Solution Strategies.
+The project started to gain some momentum with the interest of the DRECP team and Solution Strategies did not want to stop the progress due to limited funds.
+They volunteered to continue working on the project while monitoring the costs that were not being billed.

 In December 2011, the Town resubmitted the Section 6 Grant.
 The local office processed the grant application and forwarded it to the Sacramento offices.
 In January 2012, Town staff and the consultant met with CDFG staff overseeing the Seciton 6 Grant review.
 After receiving comments and support from the Sacramento offices of CDFG, the grant application was revised and resubmitted.
+A majority of the effort put into obtaining this grant was allocated as deferred soft costs by Solution Strategies.
 In August 2012, the Town was notified that it was awarded the grant for the amount requested.

-This chronological summary of the progress made to this point shows the evolution of the wild goose chase that both the state and federal agencies have inflicted on the Town.
-Without the assistance of the Sacramento CDFG staff and obtaining the Section 6 grant, the Town may still be chasing its tail.
 Now that we have obtained the grant, we have the attention of both agencies, specifically the regional staff.
 The grant includes monies to pay for a CDFG staff member to review the plan and both agencies are starting to take this project seriously.
 The momentum is now in the Town's favor.
+The deferred costs will cover the soft costs that Solution Strategies has not billed since June 2011.
+The Section 6 grant received will pay for progress, review and completion of the plan from now until final approval.
+All costs expended by the Town will be folded back into the mitigation costs for the plan, where by the Town will receive 100% cost recovery.

 Attached is a detailed progress report showing the work that has been accomplished since 2007.